FoxinTale/GenSpark-Projects/Readme.md

 # A MonoRepo for Genspark's training.
 	I chose a monorepo "all in one" style because I found that, in the past monorepos are easier to manage and maintain in the long run.
 One place, no need to play "what repo was it again".

+## Full-Stack
+	Full stack development projects.

+	### CharacterDB
+		A project designed to be used for storing information of tabletop (or general) game characters.
+		The friont end is built in Angular + Bootstrap, and the back-end was built in Java using Spring + Spring Boot.

+	### ClientProjectManagement
+		This is a project that is designed to help one manage their own projects.
+Funny as that would be useful for itself.

 ## Web-Dev
 	Assignments from the "Web Development" section.